Data-Visualization-Intro/1-Class-intro/readme.md

 firstParagraph.after(chart);
 ```

-Examples of using Array methods:
+Examples of using Array methods.
+Note the use of Array.map():

 ```js
 var dataPlusHundered = data.map(function (d) {